Spriggan01/furniture-salon/README.md

 # Furniture salon
 ***
 > This app is on Ruby-on-Rails.
 It is a web-based information system for a furniture showroom.
-It has simple and comfortable interface. Цith it you can view/add/delete/edit furniture.
+It has simple and comfortable interface.
+With its help you can view/add/delete/edit furniture.